nsg-ethz/p4-learning/exercises/04-L2_Learning/README.md

 7. Define a third and new table (and name it `smac`).
 This new table will be used to match source mac addresses.
 If there is a match nothing should happen, if there is a miss, an action `mac_learn` should be called.
 The `mac_learn` action should set the metadata field you defined in 3 to `standard_metadata.ingress_port` and call `clone3` with `CloneType.I2E` and  mirroring ID = 100.

+**Note:** when using `clone3` with a non empty third parameter the compiler will complain with the following warning `[--Wwarn=unsupported] warning: clone3: clone with non-empty argument not supported`.
+This is due to a bug in the implementation of the software switch that they could not fix yet, however even if they say that it is not supported, the clone operation will work as intended.

 8. Write the apply logic.
 First apply the `smac` table.
 Then the `dmac` and if it does not have a hit, apply the `broadcast` table.